Pang1987/Python-code-PIGP-PINN/README.md

 Using them you can implement physics-infromed Gaussian processes and physics-informed neural networks in solving linear and nonlinear partial differential equations.
 The codes can handle both forward problem and inverse  can

 The codes were tested to run on both Linux and Windows.
-A TensorFlow with version 1.13.1 was required to install.
+A TensorFlow with version 1.13.1 is required to install.